Dedi Mulyadi: Public image

 Mulyadi has a traditionalist image.
 After being sworn as governor, Mulyadi held an "ordination" ceremony in the likeness of the Hindu kings of Pajajaran.
 It symbolised the spiritual legitimacy he received from Nyai Roro Kidul and the ancestors (karuhun).
 Traditionalists have called him the "incarnation of Prabu Siliwangi", the mythical king of Pajajaran, with a viral TikTok video demonstrating that his feet supposedly matched that of Prabu Surawisesa, the son of Prabu Siliwangi.
 He also often holds traditional ceremonies involving other Sundanese spiritual figures and deities, such as Sunan Ambu.

 As governor, he is based in his home village, Lembur Pakuan, located in Subang Regency around 50 km north of Bandung.
 His residence is built with traditional Sundanese architecture resembling a royal palace, and is surrounded by paddy fields.
 According to postdoctoral researcher at the Hertie School Ignatius Yordan Nugraha, "This is reminiscent of how Javanese and Balinese kings used to adhere to what Clifford Geertz in his book on the traditional state in Bali (...) called ‘the doctrine of the exemplary centre’.
-The king’s court and capital constituted a microcosm of the universal and political order.
+The king's court and capital constituted a microcosm of the universal and political order.
 Under this doctrine, if the centre is exemplary, the universe and the political order will also be in harmony."
 Since he became governor, Lembur Pakuan has become a popular tourist destination.

 Mulyadi is skilled in using social media, boasting 8.32 million subscribers on his YouTube channel and 1.65 million subscribers on his second channel, "LEMBUR PAKUAN CHANNEL."
 Additionally, his TikTok account has 10.1 million followers, his Instagram account has 5.7 million followers, and his Facebook page has 13 million followers.
 His most viewed TikTok reel has garnered 95.3 million views.
 For this reason, his critics have derisively dubbed him "the content governor" (gubernur konten).
-This title was first coined by the Governor of East Kalimantan Rudi Mas'ud.
+This title was first coined by the Governor of East Kalimantan Rudy Mas'ud.